megascatterbomb/mega_mod/README.md

 # Megascatterbomb's server mods

 A collection of VScript mods for various maps that I think improve the overall gameplay experience.
-If you would like to play on a server with these mods, connect to `tf2.megascatterbomb.com`.
+If you would like to play on a server with these mods, connect to the [bomb shelter](https://megascatterbomb.com).

 ### Installation:
 - Copy the contents of the repo to `tf/scripts/vscripts`